 Asgard – Thor

 The first Thor film's depiction of this mighty world, the fabled home of the Norse gods of old, was a fantastic mix of fantasy and science.
 The blend of the two proves that Thor does, indeed, come from a place where magic and science are one and the same, from the splendor of Odin’s throne room to the Bifrost gate itself.
 As director of the first film, Kenneth Branagh brings a Shakespearean opulence to every corner of this world.
-Guarded by the mighty Heimdall (who sees all), the high seat of the gods was revisited again in Thor: The Dark World, and looks like it’s about to take a Cate Blanchett-sized pounding in Thor: Ragnarok.
+Guarded by the mighty Heimdall (who sees all), the high seat of the gods was revisited again in Thor: The Dark World, and got unfortunately blown to bits in Thor: Ragnarok.
 Asgard, however, is a people, not a place.
 Its spirit lives on.

 Tourists should bring: a video camera, because you’re gonna want proof.

 The fantasy hub world of this monstrously popular MMO, Azeroth has had a rough history.
 It started out by being blessed by the Titans, but soon enough, the Burning Legion came forth and shattered everyone’s peace and wellbeing.
 Some destructive races were brought there by force (orcs, mostly), while others evolved over time.
 The inhabitants of Azeroth have had to fight against them ever since, and though they have survived the wickedness of the Burning Legion four times now, the world is still plagued by conflict.
 Bad for Azeroth, but good for players of this game!
 Full of adventure and madness at every turn, Azeroth is anything but dull.

 Tourists should bring: Help from more advanced players.